Cutting costs by making gifts and decorations has helped me save a lot of money and headaches.

 Food is a matter of choice, but I found it is easier to have a party during the mid-morning or mid-afternoon hours so I don't have to make a lot of food.
-Just have chips, crackers, cheese or something similar for them to munch on while they play the games.
-And remember, if it is a kids' party, the parents will much as well.
+Just have chips, crackers, cheese, or something similar for them to munch on while they play the games.
+And remember, if it is a kids' party, the parents will munch as well.

 More Game Ideas

 - Create a treasure hunt for the kids.
 Have a starting point with a clue for the next location of the treasure.
 The kids can use their goody bags to collect the prizes.
 Make sure there are enough small prizes for each of them.
 The hunt can be a quick riddle they have to solve to get to the next treasure.
 It can be complicated or simple, depending on the age of the children.
 And don't be afraid of using things like closets and the fridge for hiding places.
 I also found that if I engaged parents at a kids' party to put a new set of prizes down once the kids have found one, the kids have another treasure to find.

 - Put everyone's name in a bowl or hat and then have someone draw them out one by one.
 As each name is pulled, you can have them do something silly or give them a prize, with each prize getting larger and larger.
 Or have the kids team up and play elimination checkers or bingo for prizes.

 - Give the kids stickers (you can get them just about anywhere, and they don't cost much, depending on what you get).
 The stickers can be used on paper, their goody bags, foam pieces, paper cups, or the bottom of the paper plate they want to use for their piece of cake.

 - Make water balloons to be carried by a spoon to a box on the other side of a yard or room by teams.
 Be sure to cover the floor first to protect it from accidents.